… or “Rise of The TrollBot”

 - Heating head – Teflon hack

 Once the base of a machine was kinda working I could start with upgrades.
-The first thing I needed was RRD Full Graphic Smart Controller – it is LCD with SD Card slot to conveniently print with the computer turned off.
+The first thing I needed was RRD Full Graphic Smart Controller – it is LCD with an SD Card slot to conveniently print with the computer turned off.
 I’ve built it myself with a bit of trouble.

 It all went rather smoothly … except for this little bastard below 😉

 Since I couldn’t find proper Gerber files of it at that time, I had to reverse engineer this PCB from internet photos to nicely fit into my RAMPS connector … aaand it worked nicely 😉

 I’ve also rebuilt the heating bed to print on Ikea mirrors which are quite even and cheap.
 The heating head was wrapped in a Teflon to minimize temperature loss.

 Further upgrades and mods